MicrosoftDocs/customer-insights/ci-docs/export-hubspot.md

 ## Known limitations

-- You can export up to 100'000 customer profiles in total to HubSpot.
 - Exporting to MoEngage is limited to segments.
-- Exporting up to 100'000 customer profiles to HubSpot can take up to a few hours to complete.
+- Exporting up to 100'000 customer profiles to HubSpot can take up to 15 minutes to complete.
 - The number of customer profiles that you can export to HubSpot is dependent and limited on your contract with HubSpot.

 ## Set up connection to Hubspot